-Conformity and Issue Date: 2021.06.04 Status: Issued Comorning and 15540 Date.
-2021.00.01 Otatus.
-155464

 Calibration 145 CB Translations of Documents

-References: ASR-101-V2.1 (D1.8.1)

-Situation:

-- odies prepare translations of Textile Exchange standards or other Textile Exchange e with their non-English speaking clients?
+Situation: May certification bodies prepare translations of Textile Exchange standards or other Textile Exchange documents to share with their non-English speaking clients?

-Interpretation:

-s may publish their own translations of Textile Exchange Standards and other ed the following conditions are met:
+Interpretation: Certification bodies may publish their own translations of Textile Exchange Standards and other documents, provided the following conditions are met:

-hange has not published an official translation of the document in the target Any certification body translations shall be discontinued if Textile Exchange

-publishes an official translation.

-Calibration 145 CB Translatio ons of Documents A copy of the translated document shall be provided to Textile Exchange by email to Assurance@TextileExchange.org.
-3. For documents in Chinese or Spanish, the certification body shall wait for approval from Textile Exchange before publishing the document.
-4. Documents shall not copy any photos used in the original Textile Exchange document.
+- Textile Exchange has not published an official translation of the document in the target language.
+Any certification body translations shall be discontinued if Textile Exchange publishes an official translation. - 2.
+A copy of the translated document shall be provided to Textile Exchange by email to Assurance@TextileExchange.org. - 3.
+For documents in Chinese or Spanish, the certification body shall wait for approval from Textile Exchange before publishing the document. - 4.
+Documents shall not copy any photos used in the original Textile Exchange document.
 Explanatory graphics may be copied.

+Calibration 145 CB Translations of Documents

-5. Documents shall include the text "Unofficial translation prepared by <cb name(s)="">".
-This text shall appear in English on the first page and in the target language on every page.</cb> 6.
-Certification bodies working in the same region or language are encouraged to collaborate on translations to improve consistency.
-7. Where Textile Exchange provides a glossary of translated terms in the target language, the provided terms shall be used.
-Conformity and Is sue Date: 2021 .03.22 Status: Issued
+- 5. Documents shall include the text "Unofficial translation prepared by <CB NAME(S)>".
+This text shall appear in English on the first page and in the target language on every page. - 6.
+Certification bodies working in the same region or language are encouraged to collaborate on translations to improve consistency. - 7.
+Where Textile Exchange provides a glossary of translated terms in the target language, the provided terms shall be used.

-Calibration 134 USDA NOP Eligibility References: OCS-205-V2.1 (Box 15) Situation: tification body of a supply chain organization (not a first processor) determine the ion "Certification of the organic material used for the products listed complies with Interpretation: NOP rules if all of th incoming transaction mpanies after the first processor, OCS Material is considered to comply with USDA e incoming OCS Material complies with USDA NOP rules, as indicated on the on certificate.
-If any of the incoming OCS Material cannot be confirmed to comply es (i.e. 'No' is checked for this box on the incoming TC), 'No' shall be selected. • nis box indicates that all listed products comply with USDA NOP rules.
-Products from may be divided into separate TCs if necessary to allow for this.
-Conformity and Iss ue Date: 2021.01.18 Status: Issued
+Calibration 134 USDA NOP Eligibility

+References: OCS-205-V2.1 (Box 15)

+Situation: How should the certification body of a supply chain organization (not a first processor) determine the answer to the question "Certification of the organic material used for the products listed complies with USDA NOP rules"?

+Interpretation: For supply chain companies after the first processor, OCS Material is considered to comply with USDA NOP rules if all of the incoming OCS Material complies with USDA NOP rules, as indicated on the incoming transaction certificate.
+If any of the incoming OCS Material cannot be confirmed to comply with USDA NOP rules (i.e. 'No' is checked for this box on the incoming TC), 'No' shall be selected.

+Checking 'Yes' on this box indicates that all listed products comply with USDA NOP rules.
+Products from the same shipment may be divided into separate TCs if necessary to allow for this.